yusuf-s-ahmed/yusuf-s-ahmed/README.md

 - Computer Science BSc @ City, University of London
 - AI Systems Engineer @ Department of Engineering, City University of London

-I build systems that communicate with each other, involving data pipelines, AI, and cloud infrastructure.
+I build systems that communicate with each other, involving data, AI, and cloud.

 <h4 align="left">Open-Source Repositories</h4>